danpeig/node-red-meshtastic-msg/README.md

 - Search for the package `@danpeig/node-red-meshtastic-msg` in the Node-RED community library or NPM.

 ## Manual installation
-1. Place the project files inside a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` is located)
+1. Place the project files inside a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` file is located)
 2. Run `npm install ./node-red-meshtastic-msg`
 3. Edit `meshtastic-msg.js` and change the relative path of the Meshtastic library according to the existing directory structure.
 Example: `importSync("../node_modules/@meshtastic/js/dist/index.js")`.